 What “Type” of Business are You?

 One of the most common mistakes is choosing the wrong kind of organization.
 For example, many sole proprietors do not realize that there is no separation between the business and their own personal assets.
 This means that all your personal assets would be on the line in case your business was to be sued for any reason.
 It is important to understand all the different types of business entity options available to you in your state, including advantages and disadvantages of each one, before you are able to decide which entity will work best for you.
-Some entities will offer a higher level of asset protection than others, and a skilled Clarksville estate planning attorney can help you make the right choice depending on the size of your business and on factors, such as whether you have employees or whether you plan on buying any real estate that will be used for commercial purposes.
+Some entities will offer a higher level of asset protection than others, offer a law firm handling business planning, which can help you make the right choice depending on the size of your business and on factors, such as whether you have employees or whether you plan on buying any real estate that will be used for commercial purposes.